SlashScreen/FloraVnViewerFinal/README.md

 # Floraverse VN viewer

 **About**
-This is a standalone viewer for the Visual Novels posted to floraverse.com , made by Glip and @eevee for the webcomic Floraverse, such as Itchy Itchy and Try Try Again.
+This is a standalone viewer for the Visual Novels posted to floraverse.com , made by Glip and [Eevee](https://github.com/eevee) for the webcomic Floraverse, such as Itchy Itchy and Try Try Again.
 This is an experiment to see if I can do it.
 I did not paint any of the pretty pictures.
-I have no affiliation with Floraverse, but Eevee said it would be "interesting" if I could wrap it with Electron.
+Basically, a standalone version of [this](http://apps.veekun.com/flora-cutscenes/) I have no affiliation with Floraverse, but Eevee said it would be "interesting" if I could wrap it with Electron.
 This is based off my fork of the Electron official example project.

 ## A note
-All the coffeescript (literally all of it) is written by @eevee , and almost all of the files inside the /assets folder are made by either her or her partner Glip for the webcomic Floraverse (floraverse.com).
+All the coffeescript (literally all of it) is written by Eevee, and almost all of the files inside the /assets folder are made by either her or her partner Glip for the webcomic [Floraverse](floraverse.com).

 ## To Use